Back to main page...

 Since each track has an own bus assignment, it's possible to transpose tracks individually.

-• Hold: the last key or chord is held until a new key/chord is played on the keyboard (only relevant for Tranpose/Arpeggiator mode)
+Hold: the last or first key or chord is held until a new key/chord is played on the keyboard (only relevant for Tranpose/Arpeggiator mode)

-• Force Scale: played notes are mapped to the global scale, which can be selected in the Fx-Scale menu page, accordingly only notes are played which match with the selected harmony.
+FTS (Force to Scale): played notes are mapped to the global scale, which can be selected in the Fx-Scale menu page, accordingly only notes are played which match with the selected harmony.
 This is especially useful when the track consists of randomly generated notes!
 127 predefined scales are available!
+Nuke created some nice graphics for all scales - thank you!!!

 Track Direction Page (Shortcut: MENU+GP Button #4)